uber/h3/dev-docs/RFCs/v4.0.0/names_for_concepts_types_functions.md

 The following technical terms should be used in the documentation, the H3 codebase, and precise technical discussions of the library.

 - `H3Index`:
-    - an unsigned 64-bit integer representing *any* H3 object (hexagon, pentagon, directed edge, ...)
+    - an unsigned 64-bit integer representing *any* H3 object (hexagon, pentagon, directed edge ...)
     - often represented as a 15-character (or 16-character) hexadecimal string, like `'8928308280fffff'`
     - the full term "H3 index" should be used to avoid confusion with other common uses of "index";
       when a "traditional" index is needed, prefer using "number", "pos", or another term to avoid confusion